iSci-3A12/intro-github-markdown/lesson3.md

 **NOTE**: By default, GitHub Pages expects at least one file in the ```docs``` folder named ```index.md```.
 This file becomes the main (home) page for the web page.

 ## 2. Customize pages | What is jekyll?
 You may have noticed by now that there is another file (```_config.yml```) in your ```docs``` folder that you didn't create or put there.
 This is your configuration file, and it's written in a language called [YAML](https://en.wikipedia.org/wiki/YAML).
 The ```config.yml``` file was created at the time that you turned on GitHub pages, and it provides instructions to a static site generator software called [jekyll](https://jekyllrb.com/).
-GitHub pages uses jekyll in the background to convert your Markdown file(s) to formatted HTML to display as a webpages.
+GitHub pages uses jekyll in the background to convert your Markdown file(s) to formatted HTML to display as web pages.

-There is ***a lot*** that you can do with *jekyll* (within GitHub pages and as a standalone application on your computer) to generate customized webpages.
+There is ***a lot*** that you can do with *jekyll* (within GitHub Pages and as a standalone application on your computer) to generate customized webpages.
 While only the theme information is set in your file initially, there are many ways that you can [customize](https://help.github.com/en/github/working-with-github-pages/about-github-pages-and-jekyll#default-plugins) it.
 Here, we'll make a few simple ones:
 - Use the GitHub editor to edit your ```_config.yml``` file.
 - Replace the existing content with the following text (by copying and pasting):